Shashank-0609/Amazon-Clone-Using-HTML-and-CSS/README.md

-# Amazon Homepage Clone

-A static clone of the Amazon homepage built using **HTML** and **CSS**.
-This project replicates the core layout and styling of Amazon’s main interface, showcasing frontend design skills.
+A static clone of the Amazon homepage using HTML and CSS.
+This project replicates the core layout as well as styling of Amazon’s main interface, and it presents frontend design skills.

-🔧 Features
-- Responsive navigation bar (logo, search bar, cart, location, sign-in)
+- A responsive navigation bar with logo, a search bar, for sign-in, a cart, and location
-- Hero banner with promotional content
+- Content for promotion with a hero banner
-- Product showcase with grid layout
+- Grid layout for presenting the product
-- Styled footer with informational links
+- Footer styled using links of information
-- Hover effects and consistent Amazon branding
+- Consistent Amazon branding including hover effects

-💡 Technologies Used
 - HTML5
-- CSS3 (Flexbox, styling, responsiveness)
+- CSS3 for responsiveness, styling, and Flexbox
-- Font Awesome for icons
+- Icons within Font Awesome can be found

-📁 How to Use
-1. Clone the repository or download the files.
+1. Download all of the files, or clone all of the repository.
-2. Open the `index.html` file in any browser.
+2. Open up the `index.html` file now.
+Any of the browsers can be used for this.
-3. Ensure image assets (like `amazon-logo.png`, `box1.jpg`, etc.) are present in the same directory.
+3. Confirm image assets are present inside the same directory (like `amazon-logo.png`, `box1.jpg`, etc.).

-📌 Note
-This is a **static frontend clone** and does not include backend functionality or interactivity.
+This static frontend clone does not include backend functionality or interactivity.

-📜 License
-This project is for educational purposes only and not intended for commercial use.
+This is a project with the aim only to educate.
+Commercial use is not the intention of this project.